yuja/jj/README.md

 ### Entire repo is under version control

 All operations you perform in the repo are recorded, along with a snapshot of the repo state after the operation.
-This means that you can easily revert to an earlier repo state, or to simply undo a particular operation (which does not necessarily have to be the most recent operation).
+This means that you can easily restore to an earlier repo state, simply undo your operations one-by-one or even _revert_ a particular operation which does not have to be the most recent one.

 <img src="demos/operation_log.png" />